Best Camera

 - The image titled "Sensor_sizes_overlaid.svg": Moxfyre derivative work: Autopilot CC BY-SA 3.0 via Wikimedia Commons

-- The image of the Huawei P50 Pro smartphone and camera from Huawei official photographs
+- The image of the Huawei Pura 80 smartphone and camera is from Wikimedia Commons and licensed under Creative Commons Attribution-Share Alike 4.0

 The three lines symbol at the top of the page permits users to toggle the menu on/off.